An electron micrograph of Bacteria

-Scientists have found a type of amino acid in a sample returned from a comet.
-Amino acids are the building-blocks of proteins.
-Proteins are one of the most important types of molecules in living creatures....more
+In August 2009, scientists reported finding a type of amino acid in a sample returned from a comet.
+Amino acids are the building-blocks of proteins, one of the key molecules in living creatures.
+The comet...more

 Jupiter's atmospheric environment is one of strong gravity, high pressure, strong winds, from 225 miles per hour to 1000 miles per hour, and cold temperatures of -270 degrees to +32 degrees (freezing temperature)....more

 In July, 1996, it was announced that Dr. David McKay, along with a team of scientists at Johnson Space Center (a division of NASA), had discovered possible fossils of bacteria in an ancient rock from Mars....more